facelessuser/pymdown-extensions/docs/src/markdown/extensions/betterem.md

 ## Overview

+> [!new] New in 12.0
+> BetterEm was rewritten from the ground up.
+Results should be the closest to CommonMark parsing that is possible within
+> Python Markdown.
+Some subtle difference may be observed compared to older versions, but these changes were made to
+> align better with expected nesting conventions in the majority of parsers and to improve performance.

-BetterEm is an extension that aims to improve emphasis (bold and italic) handling.
+BetterEm is an extension that aims to improve emphasis (bold and italic) handling over the standard Python Markdown handling.
+In general, parsing behavior should be much closer to other parsers, within the bounds of what Python Markdown is capable of.

 BetterEm provides a **smart** which controls whether emphasis is processed mid-word or not.
 When `smart_enable` is enabled, mid-word emphasis is intelligently ignored.
 This can be applied to asterisk and underscore emphasis, but since